And Oprah has come out and said, I'm not going to put Palin on here.

 It's great to have you here.

-Call from here on the High Prairie.
+Call from here on the high prairie.

-We had snow until June, and it started snowing again on September 1st, so I hope it comes.
+We had snow until June, and it started snowing again on September 1st.

-And Oberman Matthews and that group.
+And Olbermann Matthews and that group, I mean, just disgusting.

-I'm driving into work today and I heard your morning update, calling out those drive-by hacks by name.
+I'm driving into work today, and I heard your morning update calling out those drive-by hacks by name.

 Absolutely priceless.